TuRz4m/Ark-docker/README.md

   - Works with Ark Server Tools 1.4 [See changelog here](https://github.com/FezVrasta/ark-server-tools/releases/tag/v1.4)
   - Handle mods && auto update mods
 + 1.2 :
   - Remove variable AUTOBACKUP & AUTOUPDATE
+  - Remove variable WARNMINUTE (can now be find in arkmanager.cfg)
   - Add crontab support
   - You can now config crontab with the file /your/ark/path/crontab